-I Value an Approachable and Compassionate Stance as a Family Therapist
+I Value an approachable and compassionate Stance as a Family Therapist

 I received my Masters in Counseling from The Wright Institute in Berkeley.
 For several years, I worked with children and their families at a public elementary school in West County.
 I am an intensively trained DBT therapist through B-Tech.
+I am also trained in DBT for families (Fruzetti model) and DBT for children (Perepletchikova model).

 My values as a therapist are rooted in inclusivity, respect, and self-awareness.
 I bring humor, metaphor, and a feminist perspective to our time together.
 As a trauma-informed therapist, I prioritize co-creating a safe and grounded space that allows for authentic connection.

 In my work, I value being thoughtful, curious, direct, and collaborative.
 I use deep, reflective listening and a nonjudgmental approach to provide a safe environment for you to share your experiences.
-I join you and your family to understand your unique values, rituals, and cultural beliefs.

 California Association of Marriage and Family Therapists (CAMFT)